owtf/ptp/docs/source/contribute.rst

         def parse(self, pathname, filename='*.xml'):
             # Omitted unchanged code

-            # Parse specific stuff.
+            # Parse specific data.
             self.metadata = self.parser.parse_metadata()
             self.vulns = self.parser.parse_report()
             return self.vulns

 .. note::

-    The :meth:`parse` method must always return :class:`list` of the discoveries.
+    The :meth:`parse` method must always return a :class:`list` of the discoveries.

 If we put all the pieces together, we end up with the following